 - If any of your clients have recently resigned from their office-holding position in a company, they should consider checking that the ASIC database has been updated correctly with the effective date of resignation.

 - Directors will remain responsible for their duties as a director until ASIC accepts the effective date of resignation.

 - They will remain liable for the conduct of the company.
 This includes any Director Penalty Notice (DPN) issued by the Australian Taxation Office (ATO).

 - They will also be liable for insolvent trading if a liquidator is subsequently appointed, even if the director believes they had resigned from the position months before.

 - This amendment is also a timely reminder that Australian Charities and Not-For-Profits Commission (ACNC)-regulated companies need up-to-date office-holder records.
 While ACNC guidance suggests that ASIC does not need to be informed of director changes, any directors in incorporated not-for-profits have the same obligations as any other director under the Corporations Act 2001.

-Kristen Beadle CPA is Manager Public Practice and SME at CPA Australia
+Kristen Beadle CPA is the former Manager Public Practice and SME at CPA Australia

 New Zealand insolvency law: the times they are a changin’